haladin/projectMng/README.md

 ## Building and running

-Open bash, sh or other compatible shell:
+Open bash or other "sh compatible":

 ```
 cd ./client/projectMng